your adventure in

 See also: A 4-year plan of study grid showing course template by semester.

-Note: International Perspectives and U.S. Diversity courses are used to meet the General Education Electives.
+Note: International Perspectives and U.S. Cultures and Communities (formerly U.S. Diversity) courses are used to meet the General Education Electives.

 Software Engineering, B.S.